dinobabic/Instagram_Clone/README.md

 # Instagram Clone

-Simple Webshop that is divided between customer and employee side.
-Each employee has ability to add new products and view all transactions.
-Customer can view all products, add products to carts, view his carts and execute transactions.
-Customer can also view his profile, where he can update his personal data, and also see his previous transactions.
-MySql is used to store all the relevant data.
-For the backend side I've used Spring Boog and for the frontend React.
-React app for this project can be found on master branch.
+I've wanted to build social app clone for a while now and it is finally here.
+It is not in it's best shape but user can already create new post, create a story, he can add friends, he can search for other users, like other posts.
+I will definitely keep on adding functionality.
+As always, backend for the app was built in Spring Boot and frontend in React.
+Forontend of the app can be found in master branch.
+All the relevant data was stored in MySql tables which were created by Hibernate.

 <h2>Login</h2>
 <img src="https://user-images.githubusercontent.com/70106587/225995145-9a330043-12ec-45e2-8f6e-73270755a645.png"/>